Don't want to read? Have a computer read it to you instead!

 When everything is available the moment we want it, the classic purchase funnel is collapsing, and customers are blurring the lines between awareness, consideration, and intent.

 In short, advertisement that doesn’t recognize this mindset is outdated.
 When an ad shows me a remarkable product through great storytelling or enticing photography, but then doesn’t give me the option to engage further and eventually buy it, it’s missing an opportunity.
 When was the last time you saw a wonderful TV spot and said “let me note this product down so I can find where it’s sold around town” or “let me put it in my grocery list so I can remember to pick it up next time I’m in the store?”
-The only thing you really do is you pull out your phone (which was already in your hand because no one watches ads during commercial breaks on TV anymore) and do a search to learn more about that product.
+The only thing you really do is you pull out your phone (which was already in your hand) and do a search to learn more about that product.
 “Free shipping and return?
 I’ll buy it without thinking too much about it.”
 We live in a world where any delay between desire and gratification is avoided at all costs.
 If there is a delay, we’ll likely take our interest (and our purchases) elsewhere.

 This is why Facebook is adding shoppable features in their Instagram stories and Google launched shoppable YouTube videos.
 The fact that we now live in an on-demand world, means that people say “Oh cool!
 I want it!,” and they expect to be able to get it right there and then.
 Every time you spend money in marketing without giving people a seamless option to buy, it’s like opening a beautiful store on 5th avenue with a highly curated window, watching people gather at the glass, and then not letting them in.
 Instead, you are asking them to go to your other store downtown that is only open during for a few hours.
 Even if they start the journey, they’re going to pass other stores along the way where their needs can be met instantly.

 It’s just counterintuitive.
 You wouldn’t do it with your physical store.
 Why do you do it with your advertising?